ocaml/odoc/CONTRIBUTING.md

 Many of `odoc`'s older tests are custom Expect-tests, similar to those run in the Cram test above, but that don't use Dune's promote workflow.

 When one of these Expect-tests fail, the output is saved, so the developer can choose to replace the now-incorrect expected string.
-For these custom Expect-tests, the results may look like the example given in the ocamldoc.
+For these custom Expect-tests, the results may look like the example given in the OCamldoc.

 We are slowly shifting these custom Expect-tests over to the Dune promote workflow.

 ### Coverage Analysis

 The `odoc` repo is set up for coverage analysis.
-This is most useful if you're writing new tests, and want to know what they’re actually touching.
+This is most useful if you're writing new tests and want to know what they’re actually touching.

 To use it: